LLNL/sundials/doc/shared/Install.rst

 ^^^^^^^^^^^^^^^^^^^^

-`Ginkgo <https://ginkgo-project.github.io/>`_ is a high-performance linear algebra library for manycore systems, with a focus on solution of sparse linear systems.
+`Ginkgo <https://ginkgo-project.github.io/>`_ is a high-performance linear algebra library for manycore systems, with a focus on solving sparse linear systems.
 It is implemented using modern C++ (you will need at least a C++14 compliant compiler to build it), with GPU kernels implemented in CUDA (for NVIDIA devices), HIP (for AMD devices) and SYCL/DPC++ (for Intel devices and other supported hardware).
 To enable Ginkgo in SUNDIALS, set the :cmakeop:`ENABLE_GINKGO` to ``ON``